 - If you are not able to attend one of our open orientation sessions, please contact the Volunteer Coordinator directly to arrange a private orientation.

-Open orientation sessions will be held weekly on the following day and time:
+Open orientation sessions will be held on the third Wednesday of every month at 3:00 PM

 The list below contains information regarding some of our most common volunteer opportunities.
 This list is NOT exhaustive, so if you are interested in helping us in another way, please contact us directly to discuss possibilities!

 Meal Service Volunteers:

 Do you enjoy serving your community in a hands-on, fast-paced environment?
 If so, our dining room might be the perfect place for you!
 MwC offers breakfast and lunch to our members every day of the year.
 Breakfast runs from 8:00 to 9:00 am, and lunch is served from 1:30 to 2:30 pm.

 - Breakfast at MwC is conducted in a “self-serve” format.
 We need volunteers for breakfast to help with setup and cleanup.
 Breakfast volunteers generally work from 7:15 to 9:15 am.